Providing support to a children after a suicide

 Explain to the child that ups and downs are part of life, but that it’s important that they talk about their own emotions if they’re feeling upset or troubled.
 It may be helpful to talk to the child about people in their life that they could talk to if they are feeling unhappy, such as a teacher, relative, family friend or other trusted adult.

 The funeral, viewing or memorial service are an important way for friends and family, including children, to express grief, remember their loved one, and say goodbye.
 It is vital that the child is made to feel a part of this process.
 Look for ways that they can be involved in the service, perhaps by choosing a song or a reading, drawing a picture or writing about their memories of the person.
+Supporting children in this way can help the grieving process, particularly if this is the first time the child has attended a funeral.

 Memories are important both to help the child remember the person who died and their relationship, and also as part of the child’s grieving process.